-On October 10, 2018, after an intense contract campaign that included the first-ever strike authorization at a digital news site, the editorial staff at Thrillist unanimously ratified its first union contract.
-Read more about the agreement here.
+On October 10, 2018, after an intense contract campaign that included the first-ever strike authorization at an online media news site, the editorial staff at Thrillist unanimously ratified its first union contract.
+Read more about the agreement.

 After an overwhelming majority of Thrillist employees signed union cards, the company refused to recognize their union and launched an anti-union campaign.
 However, Thrillist employees held strong and affirmed their strong support for organizing in a March 2017 online election.